fbpx

 • Initiating a new partnership to provide art classes with people with disabilities.

-Check out the Spring 2023 GIG Fund grantees.
+Check out a list of previous GIG Fund grantees.

 Examples of ineligible projects